iamzehan/CV-Maker/README.md

 - UI has all devices support.

 **Drawbacks**:
+- Data is completely reliant on two states (data, viewData)
-- Form history is non-persistant (You lose your data with page refresh - going to fix that in the next version).
+- Form history is non-persistant (You lose your data with page refresh - that's a problem for another day).
 - Can't print the resume yet.
+- Doesn't have more templates.
+- Doesn't save data.
+- Doesn't have SaaS characteristics.

+*Note*

+`viewData` is an immutable copy of the `data` changed with stateAction after every `setData()` operation.
+When viewData changes, the `View` component gets re-rendered by injection of `viewData` just in time.

 <center><h2> Let's have a look </h2></center>